MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 ## Scenarios

-The following scenarios are covered by the fiscal registration service integration sample for Czech Republic:
+The following scenarios are covered by the fiscal registration service integration sample for the Czech Republic:

 - Registration of cash transactions in the fiscal registration service: